1

 Existing Health First Colorado HCBS providers:

-Log into your HCBS enrollment through the Provider Portal and start a maintenance application.
+• Log into your account on the Provider Portal and start a maintenance application.

 • Enter your NMT Certificate of Compliance number into the Certificate Panel of the application located in the Other Information section